TeachBooks/Sphinx-Grasple-public/README.md

 This package is a continuation of the package https://github.com/dbalague/sphinx-grasple/.

 ## Installation
-To install the Sphinx-Image-Inverter, follow these steps:
+To install the teachbooks-sphinx-grasple extension, follow these steps:

 **Step 1: Install the Package**

-Install the `sphinx-tudelft-theme` package using `pip`:
+Install the `teachbooks-sphinx-grasple` package using `pip`:
 ```
 pip install teachbooks-sphinx-grasple
 ```